google/or-tools/ortools/sat/docs/scheduling.md

 ## Detecting if two intervals overlap.

-We want a Boolean variable to be true if and only if two intervals overlap.
-To enforce this, we will create 3 Boolean variables, link two of them to the relative positions of the two intervals, and define the third one using the other two Boolean variables.
+You want a Boolean variable to be true if and only if two intervals overlap.
+To enforce this, you will create 3 Boolean variables, link two of them to the relative positions of the two intervals, and define the third one using the other two Boolean variables.